smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SimCLR.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.
 ​

-- "table_name" : sets the name of the table to store the new vector results
+- "table_name": sets the name of the table to store the new vector results

 __CONVERT Example__